paulperrone/lol-analysis/README.md

 # lol-analysis
-Skill expression by role in League of Legends
+Varied exploration and analysis of League of Legends data.